 A unique blend of biomedical, medical, and social science expertise.

-As the Dean, I am delighted to introduce the Faculty of Medicine and Health at Lancaster University.
+As the Dean, I am delighted to introduce the Faculty of Health and Medicine at Lancaster University.

-We offer undergraduate courses in medicine and in biomedical and life sciences, taught and research-based Masters programmes, opportunities for doctoral research, including professional doctorates, and a wide range of options for continuing professional development.
+We offer undergraduate courses in medicine and in biomedical and life sciences, taught and research based postgraduate programmes, opportunities for doctoral research, including professional doctorates, and a wide range of options for continuing professional development.

 Our staff are very committed to teaching – and this is regularly borne out by the level of satisfaction expressed by students in the National Student Survey.

 The Faculty is committed to pursuing world class research.
 It brings together biomedical, medical, and social science researchers to tackle key challenges of the 21st Century within health and medicine.

 Ranked third in our field in the 2014 Research Assessment Framework on the 'intensity weighted' score, equal first in 'research environment' and in the top 10 for 'research power', the Faculty offers an ideal academic environment to study or to develop your research career.